Price AnalysisPrice ComparisonBuying Guide

 What is a fair price per gram for shilajit resin?

 Based on our analysis of 55+ products, a fair price per gram for shilajit resin ranges from $0.70–$1.50/gram depending on quality tier.
-S-tier products with 85%+ verified fulvic acid and ISO-accredited COAs typically land at $1.20–$1.50/gram.
+S-tier products with COA-verified fulvic acid (64–74% by form for Black Lotus) and ISO-accredited COAs typically land at $1.20–$1.50/gram.
 A-tier products with third-party testing and 60–75% FA range from $0.87–$1.43/gram.
 Anything below $0.60/gram for a 30g jar should raise quality concerns β€” authentic high-altitude shilajit cannot realistically be produced below this threshold with proper testing.

 Why does size matter when comparing shilajit price per gram?